taylorflatt/windows-shutdown-timer/README.md

 ## Notes

 Any user settings are stored in `%USERPROFILE%/AppData/Local/WindowsShutdownTimer`.
+Deleting this file and re-running the program will result in the file being recreated.